rowdenw/rowdenw.github.io/_posts/2021-03-14-Grown-Up-Thinking.md

 ---
 discussion_id: Grown-Up-Thinking
 excerpt: According to Gregory Bateson, the major problems in the world are the result of the difference between how nature works and the way people think.
-How can we learn to think in better ways?
+How can we think in better ways?
 layout: post
 mermaid: true
 tags: